ivanahuckova/plant-watering-app/README.md

 Website is live and running on https://planto-the-plant-watering-app.herokuapp.com/.

+You can check my trello board for this project here: https://trello.com/b/KNA46lWV/planto/.

 ## Used Technology and Tools

 - CSS (flexbox, box model, positioning, animations, responsivness)